Online Sports Betting in

-As of March 1st, 2021, Ohio’s Governor Mike DeWine acknowledges that “Sports gaming is already in Ohio”, but that “Ohio is just not regulating it”.
+Back in March 2021, Ohio’s Governor Mike DeWine acknowledged that “Sports gaming is already in Ohio”, but that “Ohio is just not regulating it”.
 This was just the beginning of his remarks, as he spoke of the “inevitable” coming of legal sports betting in the state.

 Both sides agree to have mobile sports betting apps in Ohio.
 So if either side is able to get their way, you will technically be able to bet on sports anywhere in Ohio so long as you are within the state’s borders.